Saithiha24/Larva/README.md

-I created this WebApp in order to under stand the concept of redux(AsyncThunk) more.
+I'm developing this app in order to understand the concept of Rect,Material-UI.
+I'm planning to add some Backend stuffs and want to change this to MERN app